wearefine/frob-core/README.md

 #### ie

 Target specific Internet Explorer versions, and optionally pass in a version number. **Only use this mixin as a last resort.
-Feature detection is strongly preferred.**
+Feature detection is strongly preferred.** Accepts block.

 ```scss
 .animated-element {